ageneslaw/pccm_key_articles/index.md

   * Conservative versus liberal fluid administration strategies in ARDS.
 Mortality at 60 days was not significantly different between groups.
 Oxygenation index, lung injury score, and ventilator free days were improved with more conservative fluid strategy.

 * [2012.
 Myburgh, John A., et al.](CHEST Hetastarch 2012.pdf) **“Hydroxyethyl Starch or Saline for Fluid Resuscitation in Intensive Care.”** _New England Journal of Medicine_, vol. 367, no. 20, Nov.
 2012, pp. 1901–11, doi:10.1056/NEJMoa1209759.
+  * Negative trial.
+Double-blind, multi-center RCT of adult ICU patients using hydroxyethyl starch (HES) vs. normal saline for all fluid resuscitation.
+No difference in 90-day mortality (18% HES vs 17% control), with more renal injury and renal replacement therapy in the HES group.
+The death knell for HETAstarch.

 * [2014.
 Caironi, Pietro, et al.](ALBIOS Albumin in Septic Shock 2014.pdf) **“Albumin Replacement in Patients with Severe Sepsis or Septic Shock.”** _New England Journal of Medicine_, vol. 370, no. 15, 2014, pp. 1412–21, doi:10.1056/nejmoa1305727.
   * "ALBIOS" study.
 Negative trial.
 Open-label RCT in adults with severe sepsis, randomized to receive daily 20% albumin infusions targeting a level of 3.0mg/dL, versus crystalloid alone.
 Patients in the albumin group had slight improvements in heart rate, blood pressure, and received less total fluid.
 28-day mortality was the same in both groups (32%), and 90-day mortality was not significantly different (41% versus 44% in albumin vs. crystalloid groups).
 No difference was observed in duration of IMV or proportion requiring renal replacement therapy.
 There was a small improvement (1 day fewer) in time until stopping vasopressor/inotropic medications.
 A subgroup analysis, unadjusted for multiple comparisons, found a slight survival advantage for patients with septic shock (43.6% vs. 49.9% , ARR 6.3%, RR 0.87 [0.77-0.99]).